Symbiota/Symbiota-Documentation/versioned_docs/version-3.3/4-Editor_Guide/7-Editing_Searching_Records/1-symbiota_data_fields.md

 ### Substrate

-The substrate on which the specimen was collected.
-Mostly used for lichen and bryophyte specimens.<br></br>
+The substrate on which the specimen was collected (mostly used for lichens, bryophytes, and zoological specimens).<br></br>
 **Examples:** `on basalt` `trunk of oak`<br></br>
 Darwin Core currently lumps this information into [dwc:habitat](#habitat).